 - Using them properly in your content

-Keywords help attract people to your site when they’re looking for something in particular.
-Try to incorporate phrases commonly used by people looking for your products and services along with unique combinations with a low usage rate and a high click-through return to help with lead generation.
+Keywords help attract people to your site when looking for something in particular.
+Try to incorporate phrases commonly used by people looking for your products and services and unique combinations with a low usage rate and a high click-through return to help with lead generation.

-It’s always good to be aware of what tactics your competitors employ in their own lead generation efforts.
+It’s always good to be aware of your competitors’ tactics in their lead-generation efforts.
 Track down the type of social media sites they use and how they engage with their customers.

 Look for gaps in their strategies and design yours to fill them.
 Adjust your message to counter any offers they’re making.

-Make your presence known in a way to differentiate yourself from them and show users why you’re the better choice.
+To differentiate yourself from them, make your presence known and show users why you’re the better choice.

-Effective keyword and competitor research also help you design paid ads to stand out from the others and encourage lead generation.
+Effective keyword and competitor research also help you design paid ads to stand out and encourage lead generation.
 Confirm this by trying out different versions of an ad with A/B testing.

-Valve+Meter Performance Marketing provides their clients with unparalleled research and analysis capabilities.
+Valve+Meter Performance Marketing provides its clients with unparalleled research and analysis capabilities.
 We’ll help you optimize the content across all your marketing channels and give you a leg up on your competitors.